Google fined Rs 1,337.76 crore in India for ‘abusing its dominant position’ in Android market

 “Their [the applications] prominent placement amounts to imposition of unfair condition on the device manufacturers and thereby contravenes competition law,” the antitrust body said.

-It said that the most prominent search entry points in smartphones such as the search apps, widgets and web browser Chrome – also developed by Google – are pre-installed on Android devices that gives Google a significant competitive edge over its competitors
+It said that the most prominent search entry points in smartphones such as the search apps, widgets and web browser Chrome – also developed by Google – are pre-installed on Android devices that gives the technology company a significant competitive edge over its competitors

 “Further, Google also secured significant competitive edge over its competitors, in relation to its another revenue earning app i.e. YouTube in Android devices,” the Commission said.
 “The competitors of these services could never avail the same level of market access which Google secured…”

-The commission also said that Google should allow users to choose their default search engine while initially setting up their smartphones.
+The commission also said that Google should allow users to choose their default search engine while setting up their smartphones.

 It has directed Google to modify its conduct within a defined timeline.